rust-lang/blog.rust-lang.org/posts/inside-rust/2020-10-30-exploring-pgo-for-the-rust-compiler.md

 It's unlikely that I can spend a lot of time on this personally -- but my hope is that others will pick up the baton.
 I'd be happy to provide guidance on how to use PGO specifically.

 [dist-builds]: https://github.com/rust-lang/rust/tree/master/src/ci/docker/host-x86_64

+**PS** -- Special thanks to Mark Rousskov for uploading my local benchmarking data to [perf.rust-lang.org][perf.rlo], which makes it much nicer to explore!